Annual Drinking Water Quality Report

 (This report contains very important information about your drinking water.
 Translate it, or speak to someone who understands it.)

 The Mifflin County Municipal Authority (MCMA) is pleased to present to you this year's Annual Drinking Water Quality Report.
 This report is designed to inform you about water quality and the services MCMA delivers to you every day.
 Our constant goal is to provide you with a dependable supply of drinking water.
 MCMA wants you to understand the efforts made to continually improve the water treatment process and protect our water resources.
 MCMA is committed to ensuring the quality of your water.
 The primary water source is the Laurel Creek Reservoir.
 In addition to that source, MCMA is permitted to draw from three groundwater sources (wells), throughout the service area.
-Those wells were utilized for limited production in 2022.
-In 2022, over 1.08 BILLION GALLONS of drinking water was produced for over 11,000 customers.
-That’s nearly 2.97 million gallons per day!
+Those wells were utilized for limited production in 2023.
+In 2023, over 1.01 BILLION GALLONS of drinking water was produced for over 11,000 customers.
+That’s nearly 2.76 million gallons per day!

 A source water assessment report is available at the MCMA office.
 The report provides detailed information for potential sources of contamination.
 A summary of our water system’s susceptibility to potential sources of contamination follows: